Welcome to NoodleSync

 5.2

 Open Obsidian.
-On the startup screen, choose Open folder as vault and select your vault folder -- the same one you created in Step 1 and pointed Claude at in Step 2.
+On the startup screen, choose Open folder as vault and select your local vault folder, the same one you created in Step 1 and pointed Claude at in Step 2.

 Next steps Optional